 In The Link, we liaise closely with families, always with respect, trust and openness.

-Autism is a lifelong condition, which affects how a person communicates, interacts socially, and can present difficulties or differences for the person in their thinking, imagination and sensitivity of their senses.
+Autism Spectrum Condition (ASC) is a lifelong condition, which affects how a person communicates, interacts socially, and can present difficulties or differences for the person in their thinking, imagination and sensitivity of their senses.

 Sensory difficulties are becoming increasingly prominent in pupils with ASC and communication needs.
-Some children with autism can be more sensitive than usual to envionrmental stimuli such as noise, light, clothing or temperature.
+Some children with autism can be more sensitive than usual to environmental stimuli such as noise, light, clothing or temperature.

 Others with ASC and communication needs can have lowered sensitivity levels.

 More information about autism can be found by following the links below: